kenahrens/newrelic-pm2-plugin/README.md

 # History

+- 1.1.0 - Metrics for each PM2 process and added restarts per interval
 - 1.0.4 - Close the connection to PM2 on each poll cycle
 - 1.0.3 - Fix for when errors are not properly handled from Plugin API
 - 1.0.2 - Support for multiple PM2 Servers (run on each PM2 instance)